Louis Poulsen Unispot Lamp – Catalogue Picture

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: This Louis Poulsen Unispot lamp exists in several colours and variations, as you can see.
-This spotlight is model 48500, also named Lillebror (Little brother).
-This lamp series received an iF Design Award in 1972.
+Other versions: The Louis Poulsen Unispot lamp exists in several colours and variations, as shown here.
+This spotlight is model 48500, also known as Lillebror (“little brother”).
+The Unispot lamp series received an iF Design Award in 1972.

-The first Unispot was black, in 1972 white red and yellow were added to the line.
-Later followed up by the smaller version Lillebror.
+The first Unispot was produced in black.
+In 1972, white, red and yellow were added to the range.
+A smaller version, later named Lillebror, was introduced afterwards.

-The Louis Poulsen Unispot lamp is described in detail in the excellent book Danish Lights – 1920 to Now.
+The Louis Poulsen Unispot lamp is described in detail in the reference book Danish Lights – 1920 to Now.

 Bent Gantzel-Boysen